reduxjs/redux/docs/introduction/why-rtk-is-redux-today.md

 }
 ```

 None of this code specifically depends on any API from the `redux` core library.
 But, this is a lot of code to write.
-Immutable updates required a lot of hand-written object spreads and array operations, and it was very easy to make mistakes and accidentally mutate state in the process.
-It was also common, though not strictly required, to spread that same code across multiple files: `actions/todos.js`, `constants/todos.js`, and `reducers/todos.js`.
+Immutable updates required a lot of hand-written object spreads and array operations, and it was very easy to make mistakes and accidentally mutate state in the process (always the #1 cause of Redux bugs!).
+It was also common, though not strictly required, to spread the code for one feature across multiple files like `actions/todos.js`, `constants/todos.js`, and `reducers/todos.js`.

-Additionally, store setup usually required a few dozen lines of setting up commonly used middleware like thunks, hooking up the Redux DevTools Extension support
+Additionally, store setup usually required a series of steps to add commonly used middleware like thunks and enable Redux DevTools Extension support, even though these are standard tools used in almost every Redux app.

 ### What Does Redux Toolkit Do?